Spending time outdoors can be a fun and invigorating experience…or an absolute drag if you don’t have the right gear!

 10. Portable Coffee Maker

-When you’re overnighting in the backcountry, enjoying a few of your favorite home comforts makes the experience that much better.
-Bring along a portable coffee maker and enjoy your usual hot coffee in the morning, right from your tent.
+When you’re camping in the backcountry, bring along a portable coffee maker and enjoy your usual hot coffee in the morning, right from your tent.
+Enjoying a few of your favorite home comforts makes the experience that much better!

 That’s it!
 Now you know all the camp essentials you’ll need to truly enjoy your next camping trip.

-Remember, your list of camping must-haves might end up looking a bit different depending on your destination, and that’s okay!
+Remember, your list of camping must-haves might end up looking a bit different depending on your destination, the season, and whether you are car camping or backpacking!
 Use our camping equipment list as a starting point to help you prepare for your next trip.

 If you’ve got questions about campsite equipment and gear, we’ve got answers!
 Feel free to ask any questions below and remember to share this article with all your pals.